jeffsieu/typescript-from-zero/chapters/1-basics/5-object-types-and-interfaces/README.md

 };
 ```

-The syntax for object types is similar to Javascript object literals, except that each key maps to a type instead of a value.
+The syntax for object types is similar to JavaScript object literals, except that each key maps to a type instead of a value.

 Notice the similarity between the two: